eclipse-archived/codewind-docs/docs/_documentations/installoncloud.md

   3. Run the `kubectl apply -f setup/install_che/codewind-clusterrole.yaml` command to create a cluster role with the required permission.
   4. Next, run `kubectl apply -f setup/install_che/codewind-rolebinding.yaml` command.

-## Installing Che with the Operator
+## Installing Che with the operator

 For instructions on installing Che with the Che operator, please consult https://operatorhub.io/operator/eclipse-che